*This is a guest post

 I’m not sure how to deal with the pressure or guilt I feel, my own shock and disappointment in myself and the dialogue with strangers, acquaintances and friends about “just one.”
 My husband says, “let’s just take it one month at a time and worry about when our son is two or three,” with the hopes that my feelings will change.

-Right now, having another child seems like my greatest nightmare, as proven by the return of my previously dormant dream that reappeared last night.
+Right now, having a second child seems like my greatest nightmare, as proven by the return of my previously dormant dream that reappeared last night.
 One of my best friends handed me her newborn son as a gift, “He’s yours now to love, nurture and nourish for the rest of his life.”
 I spent the entire dream trying to return Wade to her, but she wouldn’t accept him.
 She thought I needed to have two children.

 By Leslie K